BaptisteJean/maltem/README.md

     - go to the movie-app folder "cd movie-app" do "ng serve --open" or "ng serve",
     - open an internet browser and enter the link http: // localhost: 4200

+Version 8.x of node js is required to not have bugrs